arturwojnar/blog/articles/architecture-the-bad-parts.md

 ## The Bad Part: No separation of read and write models

-No separation of read and write models means that there is one model which contains both a read and a write model.
-This is bad because changes in views will impact the write models which represent business logic.
+No separation of read and write models means that there is one model that contains both a read and a write model.
+This is bad because changes in views will impact the write models, which represent business logic.
 Moreover, the write models will have access to data they don't require.
-This is contractual issue, because it's not explicit what data actually needed in the write model, so when a property gets renamed or deleted, then we can introduce a bug in the wirte model.
-This might be also a security vulnerability.
-Think of it like about violation of [Liskov substitution princile](https://en.wikipedia.org/wiki/Liskov_substitution_principle) on architecture level.
+This is a contractual issue because it's not explicit what data is actually needed in the write model, so when a property gets renamed or deleted, we can introduce a bug in the write model.
+This might also be a security vulnerability.
+Think of it like a violation of the [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) at the architecture level.

-The perfect example of combination write and read models is `Alert`.
+The perfect example of combined write and read models is `Alert`.

-## The Bad Part: Features coupling

-Features coupling is when we tightly couple domain processes/behaviours, so they impact each other.

-Think of calculating liver cancer risk, calculating another risk after integration with a new clinic and calculating fatty liver risk.
-They are separate processes but tighted with each other in `Alert`.

-## The Bad Part: No clear contexts
+## The Bad Part: No Clear Contexts

-No clear context means different parts of domain leaks between domain entities, so in the end everything depends on each other and no business process is protected from a change in other parts of the system.
-Even a change of a read-only property may cause a damage.
-This is what true [big ball of mud](https://dev.to/m_midas/big-ball-of-mud-understanding-the-antipattern-and-how-to-avoid-it-2i) means.
+No clear contexts means different parts of the domain leak between domain entities, so in the end, everything depends on each other and no business process is protected from a change in other parts of the system.
+Even a change to a read-only property may cause damage.
+This is what a true [big ball of mud](https://dev.to/m_midas/big-ball-of-mud-understanding-the-antipattern-and-how-to-avoid-it-2i) means.

-With better modelling hygiene, we should've created a strong separation between domain entities and contexts that includes them.
+With better modeling hygiene, we should've created a strong separation between domain entities and the contexts that include them.
 For instance, create a `Patient` read model for `Alert`, which would store only the necessary data, such as birth date and sex.
-Thanks to that, a change in `User`, source of PII, wouldn't impact `Alert`.
+Thanks to that, a change in `User`, the source of *PII*, wouldn't impact `Alert`.

 ## The Bad Part: Context violation / Cross-Context Coupling

 A context violation happens when logic that belongs to one business domain is executed inside another domain, causing their models and responsibilities to be mixed.
 On the other hand, cross-context coupling means two domains are tied together so tightly that one cannot change without breaking the other.
+Context violation is when we tightly couple domain processes and behaviors, so they impact each other.

 This is what happens in `MeasurementService`: